DataIntellectTech/grafana-kdb-datasource-ws/Readme.md

 # Grafana and KDB+ Plugin Installation Instructions

+### Quick Install Guide

+#### Installing Grafana:
+ - If Grafana is not already installed, install Grafana from [grafana.com](https://grafana.com/grafana/download/) following the installation guide for the relevant operating system.

+#### Installing kdb+ datasource plugin:
+ - Download the [latest release](https://github.com/AquaQAnalytics/kdb-datasource/releases/tag/v0.1.1b).
+UPDATE LINK BEFORE RELEASE
+ - Extract the kdb-datasource folder into *{GRAFANA}/grafana/data/plugins/kdb-datasource*.
+CHECK EXTRACT STRUCTURE
+ - Restart grafana-server.

+#### Configuring kdb+ instance:
+To set websocket handler on kdb+ instance set the .z.ws message handler as below:
+``.z.ws:{ds:-9!x;neg[.z.w] -8! `o`ID!(@[value;ds[`i];{$"'",x}];ds[`ID])}``

+#### Adding datasource:
+Navigate to the data-sources page in grafana and click 'Add data source'.
+At the bottom of this page under 'Others' should be KDB+, click on this to set settings.
+'Host' should be only the address and port of the kdb+ instance given as:
+`ADDRESS:PORT`
+('ws://' is not required)
+Default Timeout is how long in ms each query will wait for a response (will default to 5000 ms).

+#### Authentication:
+The plugin supports Basic authentication over insecure connections (not recommended) or secure WebSockets (recommended).
+Insecure connections send all data (including user:password pairs) unencrypted.
+Secure WebSockets require the kdb+ instance to be in TLS mode (see https://code.kx.com/q/kb/ssl/).

+#### Security:
+We STRONGLY recommend running dedicated kdb+ instances only for grafana connections; no other services should operate off these instances.
+If using in an open system we recommend running any kdb+ instances users can connect as a seperate (non-root) user on the machine.
+Do not allow that user to write to any directories or files on the machine.
+Be aware the 'Free-form Query' 'Function' box and 'Built Query' 'Where' box allow users to run unfiltered commands on the kdb+ instance (including 'system' commands), so non-backed up system critical data should not be held on these instances and ideally only trusted users should be allowed to connect (see Authentication).

+#### Supported Browsers:
+Formally this adaptor has the same [compatibility as grafana](https://grafana.com/docs/grafana/latest/installation/requirements/), however there are known bugs with lesser used browsers:
+- Using authentication with Microsoft Edge is not supported.

+We recommend using the latest version of either Google Chrome or Mozilla Firefox.

 ### Initial Setup

-- You must be on an Administrator account on a Windows 64-bit computer.
-- Install node and npm in order to build the plugin.
-Visit https://www.npmjs.com/get-npm and select the *Download Node.js and npm* download button.
-- Click the LTS download for most users.
-Then install with default settings to default location **except on the 5th pane, select “Automatically install the necessary tools.
-Note this will also install Chocolatey”** then click *Next*, then *Install*.
-This may take some time, wait until complete.
-- Install [GIT for windows](https://git-scm.com/downloads).
-Under *Downloads*, click ‘Windows’.
-Then the download should then start.
-- Run the installation and use default settings **except on the 8th pane, select “Use Windows’ default console window”** then click *Next*, then *Install*.
-- Install version **6.5.3** of Grafana for **Windows** from [grafana.com](https://grafana.com/grafana/download/6.5.3?platform=windows) and click ‘Download the installer’ under *Windows Installer*.
-Then run the program and install using all default settings.
+- Install Grafana from [grafana.com](https://grafana.com/grafana/download/) following the installation guide for the relevant operating system.
 - In your browser, navigate to https://github.com/AquaQAnalytics/kdb-datasource/releases.
+UPDATE LINK BEFORE RELEASE.
 Click on the latest release and click the ‘Source code (zip)’ link to download the plugin.
-- Move the zip file to *C:\program files\grafanalabs\grafana\data\plugins* then right click and select *Extract All…* then change the target directory to *C:\program files\grafanalabs\grafana\data\plugins* then click *Extract*.
+- Extract the zip file in *{Grafana Install Directory}\grafana\data\plugins*.
-- Before moving on, check that the README.md is at the following location: *C:\program files\grafanalabs\grafana\data\plugins\kdb-datasource-`<VERSION>`\README.md*.
-(Where `<VERSION>` is the current version code of the plugin. e.g. `0.0.03`)
+- Before moving on, check that the README.md is at the following location: *{Grafana Install Directory}\grafana\data\plugins\kdb-datasource-`<VERSION>`\README.md*.
+(Where `<VERSION>` is the current version code of the plugin. e.g. `1.0`)
-- Open CMD by pressing the *windows key* [] (or start button) then type ‘CMD’ then right click the application and click *Run as Administrator*.
-- Then use the change directory command `cd C:\program files\grafanalabs\grafana\data\plugins\` to navigate to the plugin location.
-- Then use it again to open the kdb-datasource folder; `cd kdb-datasource-<VERSION>` (where `<VERSION>` is the current version code of the plugin e.g. `cd kdb-datasource-0.0.03`)
-- Type `npm install -g grunt -cli` and press *enter*.
-Wait until it is installed.
-- Type `npm install` and press *enter*.
-Wait until installed.
-- Type `grunt` and press *enter*.
-Wait until it has completed.
+- (Windows: Start grafana from administrator-mode command line (*{Grafana Install Directory}\grafana\bin\grafana-server.exe*))
+- (Linux: Start the grafana-server instance (`sudo systemctl start grafana-server`))
-- Open file-explorer and navigate into *C:\program files\grafanalabs\grafana\data\plugins\kdb-datasource-`<VERSION>`* then right-click and cut the file named *custom*.
+- -----------------DONT THINK THIS IS NESSECCARY---------- Open file-explorer and navigate into *{Grafana Install Directory}\data\plugins\kdb-datasource-`<VERSION>`* then right-click and cut the file named *custom*.
 Then navigate into *C:\Program Files\GrafanaLabs\grafana\conf* then right-click and paste.
 Confirm that this file, *custom*, is present at the following location : *C:\Program Files\GrafanaLabs\grafana\conf\.
-- Reopen CMD as before, change directory once more using `cd C:\program files\grafanalabs\grafana\bin`, then type `grafana-server.exe` and press *enter*.
-- This CMD window is now running the Grafana server.
+- This window is now running the Grafana server.
 It must remain operational to use Grafana.
-If it is closed and needs starting, only repeat the previous step from now on.
+If it is closed and needs starting, repeat the previous step.
+- Setup the kdb+ instance you wish to query as per **kdb+ Setup** below.
-- Launch your browser (e.g. Chrome or Edge) then use the following URL to open Grafana: [localhost:8080/](localhost:8080/) and sign in using Usr:`admin` Pwd:`admin` (You will be prompted for changing password. *Skip*.)
+- Launch your browser (see **Supported Browsers**) then use the following URL to open Grafana: [localhost:8080/](localhost:8080/) and sign in using Usr:`admin` Pwd:`admin` (You will be prompted for changing password. *Skip*.)
-- If you currently do not have a KDB+ session to connect, go to the Setup a TorQ Stack section of these instructions to create a session that simulates a financial data capture system.
+- REMOVE If you currently do not have a KDB+ session to connect, go to the Setup a TorQ Stack section of these instructions to create a session that simulates a financial data capture system.
 Proceed to next step if there is already a session, to which you will connect, on your network.
-- Once you have setup your KDB+ data source, your IP-address will be `localhost` and you should have a port corresponding to the process whose data you will be visualising.
+- REMOVE Once you have setup your KDB+ data source with correct WebSocket handler, your IP-address will be `localhost` and you should have a port corresponding to the process whose data you will be visualising.
 If you already have a session on your network, you should have the IP-address (numbers separated by full stops) and the port number (usually a 4- or 5-digit number).
 - Go to your Grafana instance on your browser by navigating to [localhost:8080/](localhost:8080/) as before.
 Click on the *cog* configuration icon on the left tab of the webpage, then click on the green *Add data source* button.
-- Select *KDB+* from the list.
+- Select *KDB+* under *Others* from the list.
 - In the textbox that follows ‘Host’, type in the IP address followed by a colon, followed by the port.
 E.g. `localhost:6002` or `192.168.1.48:6002`
+- If authentication is present on the kdb+ process, select 'Use Authentication' and enter authentication details.
+If TLS is enabled on the kdb+ process select 'Use TLS' (see **Authentication**).
 - Click the green *Save & Test* button to save and test the connection.
 The webpage will return a message depending on whether it was a success.
-If cannot be connected, then review each step again.
-If success, you may now create a dashboard in Grafana visualising real time KDB+ data.
+If it cannot be connected, review each step again.
+If successful, you may now create a dashboard.

 ### Setup a TorQ Stack (On Windows)